(Rye Bay #1)

 —Olivia Waite, author of The Lady’s Guide to Celestial Mechanics

 Goldengrove’s towers and twisted chimneys rose at the very edge of the peaceful Weald, a stone’s throw from the poisonous marshes and merciless waters of Rye Bay.
-Young Mary Palethorp had been running wild there, ever since her mother grew too ill to leave her room.
+Young Tabby Palethorp had been running wild there, ever since her mother grew too ill to leave her room.

 I knew better than to trust my new employer with the truth about my past.
-But knowing better couldn’t stop me from yearning for impossible things: to be Mary’s mother, Sir Kit’s companion, Goldengrove’s mistress.
+But knowing better couldn’t stop me from yearning for impossible things: to be Tabby’s mother, Sir Kit’s companion, Goldengrove’s mistress.

 All that belonged to poor Lady Palethorp.
 Most of all, I burned to finally catch a glimpse of her.